abhishekudupa/abhishekudupa.github.io/_pages/about.md

 at Microsoft, where we (the [PROSE](https://microsoft.github.io/prose/) team) are working hard to liberate people from the drudgery of writing code!
-Apart from program synthesis, I'm also interested in (an occasionally dabble in) applied verification, model checking and programming language research.
+Apart from program synthesis, I'm also interested in (and occasionally dabble in) applied verification, model checking and programming language research.

 I graduated with a Ph.D. from the [University of